 Tip #3 -

 Start your AD with "Killer Headlines" to grab the Readers attention.
-Take notice of some of the headlines you see when reading classified ads, either in your local newspaper - or on the Web.
+Take notice of some of the headlines you see when reading other classified ads, either in your local newspaper - or on the Iinternet.
 Those headlines which attract YOUR attention are the same ones you can use with your own offers.
 There are NO copyright protection laws regarding Classified Ads.
 Don't hesitate to use those headlines that apply to your own offer.